vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Krsṇaṣıṣthi-(1) Mārg. kr.
 6; tithi; one year; Sun worship

-with a different name in each month; KKV 101-103, HV I. 624-626 (from Bhay U.), KR 447-448 (from Bhav.); (2) on each 6th of both paksas for one year; nakta on it and arghya to Kārtikeya; Bhav.
+with a different name in each month; KKV 101-103, HV I. 624-626 (from Bhay U.), KR 447-448 (from Bhav.); (2) on each 6th of both pakṣas for one year; nakta on it and arghya to Kārtikeya; Bhav.
 Brābmaparva, 39.
 1-13

 and Agni 181.
 2. Krsnāstamīvrata-(1) on Mārg. kr.
 8; tithi; one year; Siva